MarkEwer/RecordPlayer/ME.Kanban.Requirements/Actors/Worker.md

     And
 ```

-#### Indicate the the work on a card for the current column has been completed and that work is ready to be verified by the Reviewer
+#### STORY: Indicate the the work on a card for the current column has been completed and that work is ready to be verified by the Reviewer

 ```Gherkin
 Scenario: Move a card from "in-work" to "review" for the current column